The Freedom Account

 Try starting out with a minimum number of subaccounts.
 Getting your Freedom Account started can be tough early on, as you're probably not used to setting aside money like this on a monthly basis.
 So limit your subaccounts to the essentials.
 If you have to curb your spending in other areas, do so.
 Remember that those big expenses are going to find you again this year — just as they did last year — whether you're prepared or not.
 You might as well be prepared (or maybe just more prepared) this time.

 Take your account seriously.
-There's going to be a few months where you'll be tempted to skip your contributions.
+When it's time to make your Freedom Account deposits, DO IT.
+There will be months where you'll be tempted to skip your contributions.
 Just keep in mind that when your big-ticket expenses come along, they won't be optional.